Responsible Conduct of Research (RCR)

 A look at some of the issues authors and reviewers face as they prepare grant proposals and literature for publication.

-Responsible Authorship and Publication
+|Responsible Authorship and Publication

 An overview of the issues involving publication and authorship as well as a model academic policy on authorship.
 Case studies and references are provided.

-Avoiding Being Penalized: Research/Scientific Misconduct
+|Avoiding Being Penalized: Research/Scientific Misconduct

 An overview of research misconduct including historical and contemporary examples, guidelines on reporting misconduct, and a description of the investigatory process.
 The booklet includes case studies on research misconduct and reference lists.

-Other Human Subjects Research Booklets
+- Informed Consent in Human Subjects Research